 Mappings for the California Consumer Privacy Act Authoritative Source to the Archer Control Standard Library are available in the authoritative source content pack.

 The source of this content comes from the California Legislative Information site.

-The California Consumer Privacy Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The California Consumer Privacy Act authoritative source content is available with the use of the Archer Policy Program Management, Archer IT Policy Program Management, and/or Archer Authorization and Assessment use cases.
 No additional license is required.